Cultivating Color: Pastel Perennial Sages for Xeriscape

 - Lowrey's Peach Autumn Sage (Salvia greggii 'Lowrey's Peach'), Zones 7 to 9, is a creamy, peachy orange that hummingbirds find alluring.

-- Plum Wine Autumn Sage (Salvia greggii 'Plum Wine'), Zones 7 to 9, attracts butterflies and hummingbirds with its lavender-tinged pink blossoms.
+- Cold Hardy Pink Autumn Sage (Salvia greggii 'Cold Hardy Pink'), Zones 5 to 9, attracts butterflies and hummingbirds with its hot pink blossoms.

 - Hummingbird Sage (Salvia spathacea), Zones 8 to 11, grows well from full sun to full shade.
 Its pitcher-like pink blossoms are surrounded by burgundy bracts.
 It's a hummer magnet.